abanerjee26/music-player/README.md

-# Spotify Clone
+# Rhythmix

-This is a Spotify clone made using React, Tailwind, Shazam, and Redux.
+This is a music player, inspired by Spotify.
+Powered by React, Redux, Tailwind, and Shazam.

 ## Screenshots